Reviews You Can Rely On

 Credit: Amber King

 In a dribbling stream, the flip-top options with a long tongue work very well.
 The Osprey Hydraulics options did an especially good job with this, as the flip top is much longer than any other bladder tested, almost creating a spout to collect or pour water from.
 It also features a convenient handle to aid in the process.
-The Platypus Big Zip Evo hosts a unique design that requires you to simply pinch the bag, which makes it a little easier to fill than other zip-top models.
-We also love how the Hydraulics features a rigid backplate, providing the bladder with a structure that the Osprey Hydraulics LT or other flip-top bladders don't host.
+The Platypus Big Zip Evo features a unique design that requires you to simply pinch the bag, making it a little easier to fill than other zip-top models.
+We also appreciate how the Hydraulics features a rigid backplate, which provides the bladder with a structure and added protection.

 Quality & Durability

-Over the last few years, we've beaten the snot out of each bladder, trying to get it to leak or break.
-We put each in the freezer, poured in warm drinks, laid each in the sun, tugged at the seams, put them in backpacks, let the dog play with them, and even tried to crush them under pressure.
-We also assessed the quality of the construction to see if each is more conducive to punctures than others.
-In the end, we determined the bladder's level of quality based on our tests, the thickness of the bladder material, hose connections, and whether or not we observed leakage through our years of testing.
-We also consulted the internet to see if any leering issues needed to be proven correct or incorrect.
+Over the last few years, we've beaten the snot out of each bladder, trying to get them to leak or break.
+We put each in the freezer, poured in warm drinks, laid them out in the sun, tugged at their seams, put them in backpacks, let the dog play with them, and even tried to crush them under pressure.
+We also assessed the quality of the construction to determine if one is more prone to punctures than the others.
+Ultimately, we determined the bladder's quality level based on our tests, the thickness of the bladder material, the hose connections, and whether we observed leakage during our years of testing.
+We also consulted the internet to determine if any highlighted issues required further investigation.
 Using this information, we determine the bladder that offers the best value and level of durability.

 All contenders do a good job in this category.
 After all, we do select the best to test.
-Though, none beat out the HydraPak HydraSleeve.
-This Nylon sleeve is completely abrasion-resistant and keeps the bladder inside from coming into contact with the natural world.
-As a result, this hydration system earns top marks.
-Kind of a no-brainer here due to its extra protective layer, but worth noting.
+However, none beat out the HydraPak HydraSleeve.
+This Nylon sleeve is very abrasion-resistant and keeps the bladder inside from coming into contact with the natural world.
+As a result, this hydration system earns top marks — a no-brainer, given its extra protective layer, but worth noting nonetheless.

 hydration bladder - the new msr dromlite is not as durable as the past model but still...